adrebot09/UNI-HUB/README.md

 🚀 UNI-HUB V1
 A custom-designed, open-source USB 2.0 Hub built from the ground up.

 UNI-HUB V1 was created as a hands-on hardware engineering project to dive deep into proper PCB design practices and prepare a board for professional SMT assembly.
-Unlike basic beginner builds, this hub was designed from day one with real-world manufacturability in mind—using LCSC components and JLCPCB assembly-compatible footprints.
+Unlike basic beginner builds, this hub was designed from day one with real-world manufacturability in mind using LCSC components and JLCPCB assembly-compatible footprints.

 ✨ Features
 4 Downstream Ports: 2 × USB Type-A